Football Rushing Yards

 What are Rushing Yards in Football?

-Rushing Yards is a statistic in football that measures how many yards a player gained or lost when rushing with the ball, without receiving a pass.
-The "rushing yards” numbers can be counted for individual players, or for teams; in single plays, full games, or full seasons.
-Rushing is a very common play in football, and so rushing yards is a very used stat by coaches and television analysts.
+Rushing yards is a statistic in football that measures how many yards a player gained or lost when running with the ball (without receiving a pass).
+These “rushing yards” numbers can be counted for individual players or for teams in single plays, full games, or full seasons.
+Rushing is very common in football, so rushing yards is a very useful stat for both coaches and television analysts.

-The rushing yard counting is based off the ball carrier’s movement.
-That is if a player advances five yards by his own movement, his rushing yards number increases by five.
-The same happens if a player goes back by his own motion, yards are taken off his rushing yards total.
-However, if a player is pushed 2 yards back by other players, his rushing yards total will not be reduced.
+Counting rushing yards is based on the ball carrier’s movement.
+For example, if a player advances five yards by his own movement, their rushing yards number increases by five.
+On the opposite side, yards are taken off a player’s rushing yards total if they go back by their own motion.
+However, if a player is pushed back by other players, their rushing yards total will not be reduced.

 Running backs are usually the players who rush the most and thus have the most rushing yards per season.
 Other players who carry the ball, such as quarterbacks and wide receivers, also typically have significant rushing yards numbers.

 In the NFL, a good rushing yards number can be considered anything above 100 yards per game, with the best running backs recording around 1,000-2,000 rushing yards per season.
 For example, Jonathan Taylor of the Indianapolis Colt had the highest total rushing yards during the 2021 season with 1,811 yards.